-- From the Observair sensors OBS1 was an older sensor that had been utilized in previous campaigns while OBS 2,3 and 4 were new.
-OBS1 and 3 were run with flow rates of 145 ml/min and OBS2 and 4 were run with flow rates of 100 ml/min during both intercomparisons if available.
+From the Observair sensors OBS1 was an older sensor that had been utilized in previous campaigns while OBS 2,3 and 4 were new.
 The sensors showed very good comparability with correlations in the range of 0.82-0.84 during the 1st intercomparison.
 The higher flow sensors (OBS1&3) measured slightly higher concentrations than the lower flow sensors (OBS2&4).
 During the 2nd intercomparison the same pattern was observed, where OBS3 measured slightly higher concentrations compared to OBS4.
-The reduction of slopes was more drastic during 2nd intercomparison with OBS sensors than AE51s or MA200. - In general, all sensors that were available performed better during the 2^{nd} intercomparison.
+The reduction of slopes was more drastic during 2nd intercomparison with OBS sensors than AE51s or MA200.

+In general, all sensors that were available performed better during the 2nd intercomparison.
 The correlations were comparable, but there are slight differences on the base eBC level between the sensor types.
 A diurnal cycle can be seen in the intercomparison time series (Fig. 2), where concentrations increase sharply during the mornings and slightly during late evenings.
-The 1^{st} intercomparison has on average lower concentrations compared to the 2^{nd} intercomparison.
+The 1st intercomparison has on average lower concentrations compared to the 2nd intercomparison.
 This is due to the difference in meteorological conditions and traffic density during these periods.
-Figure 3. shows the correlation between sensor units and MAAP for BCeBC.
+Figure 3. shows the correlation between sensor units and MAAP for eBC.